craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 All is well in Rose's house.

 ### Session 5 - "Meeting Ektor"
-We meet *Ektor* in town, and he talks with us for a while.
+We meet *Ekdor* in town, and he talks with us for a while.
 In addition to many things about this place, he tells us the Mayor of the **Village of Barovia** has b een killed, his house assaulted for days and nights.
-His son, *Ismar the Lesser* claims the title, and is supposed to be "in charge" at the Tavern.
-The date today is July 21st.
+His son, *Ismark the Lesser* claims the title, and is supposed to be "in charge" at the Tavern.
+The date today is July 21st - the next full Moon is on the 29th.
+We finish talking and having tea in the late Morning.
+We like *Ekdor*.